StarRocks/starrocks/docs/sql-reference/sql-statements/account-management/EXECUTE AS.md

 ## Usage notes

-- The current login user (who calls the EXECUTE AS statement) must be granted permission to impersonate another user.
-For more information, see [GRANT](../account-management/GRANT.md)
+- The current login user (who calls the EXECUTE AS statement) must be granted the privilege to impersonate another user.
+For more information, see [GRANT](../account-management/GRANT.md).
 - The EXECUTE AS statement must contain the WITH NO REVERT clause, which means the execution context of the current session cannot be switched back to the original login user before the current session ends.

 ## Examples